arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 ### Examples of Equality

 Equality is the most frequently used condition for joins, when you are looking for "matches" between two tables.
-We've already seen a few general examples, but now let's look at some tables and how we might express our criteria in SQL.
+For instance, do you have subject identifiers or student ID numbers in two different tables?
+This shared information can be used to join data from these tables, based on the identifier being equal.
+We've already seen a few general examples of criteria based on equality, but now let's look at some tables and how we might express our criteria in SQL.

 <h3><strong><u>CLICK</u></strong></h3>

-Do you have subject identifiers or student ID numbers in two different tables?
-This shared information can be used to join data from these tables, based on the identifier being equal.

-For example, if the subject ID matches, a row from table A and a row from table B will be joined.
+For example, if the subject ID matches, a row from the **diseases** table and a row from the **smoking** will be joined.
 If the subject ID doesn't match, these rows won't be joined.
 Maybe we're trying to match lung cancer occurrence and smoking exposure in the same row.
 In the code, we usually use an `ON` statement to do this (though we can instead use a `USING`).

 In this case, we're comparing the equality of two fields that **have the same name**, so we could also use **USING**.
 This special word only applies when you're looking for a perfect match between fields that have matching names, too.
 It's okay if you never use `USING` and prefer to always stick with `ON`, which is more multi-purpose.